Tpolk3/AISpring2023/Practice/00/README.md

 ### Question 1 - Probabilistic Inference

 Your box of cereal may be a contest winner!
 It's rattling, which 100% of winningboxes do.
 Of course 1% of all boxes rattle and only one box in a million is a winner.
-What is the probabilitythat your box is a winner?
+What is the probability that your box is a winner?

 ### Question 2 - Events